jake-dame/reductor/report/report.md

 May seem trivial, but this sort of design stuff gives me many headaches.

+I am still making decisions about it, but for now, it works with my mental scheme of things (and potentially only mine).

 #### Pickups

-The `assignPickup()` method handles the heuristic approaches (although one is slightly redundant, and one isn't heuristic per se) to detecting pickups:
+The `assignPickup()` method handles the "heuristic" approaches (although one is slightly redundant, and one isn't heuristic per se) for detecting pickup measures, which, if left unhandled, would make everything about Measures unusable!

+I briefly discussed in [Time Signature Events](#time-signature-events) that notation software seems to just encode pickup measures literally (one measure of, say, 1/4, for a piece in 4/4).

+At this point, all of the measures have been assigned and numbered.
+The task here is whether to "shift" each index up or leave it as is, as well as specially mark potential pickup measures:

 ```java
 private boolean assignPickup() {